 4. Keep your system security up to date

-It’s also critical that employees are empowered to come forward if they are targeted by an attack.
-Implementing a solid reporting protocol will enable employees to safely report incidents without falling victim to the scam — preventing any future attacks.
+Finally, it’s also critical that everyone is empowered to come forward if they are targeted by an attack.
+A solid reporting protocol will enable colleagues to report incidents without falling victim, preventing future attacks safely.

-Check out our phishing hub where you can explore expert advice and information on this ever-evolving risk.
+Check out our phishing hub to explore expert advice and information on this ever-evolving risk.